 It was believed that giants were unhappy about Christianity being introduced to Cornwall.
 Some were even petrified and turned to stone for playing games and music on a Sunday!

 This temple has also been called King Arthur’s Quoit and has been connected with the Arthurian tales too.

-Many dolmen’s across the country have tales where Arthur laid them on the sites of battles or the wizard Merlin built them with his magical powers.
+Many dolmen chambers across the country have tales where Arthur laid them on the sites of battles or the wizard Merlin built them with his magical powers.

 The exact connection here is unclear… but you can visit Arthur’s Hall and Arthur’s bed on the moor too.

-Nearby here is Colliford Lake that is said to be Dozmary Pool.
+Nearby here is Colliford Lake which is said to be Dozmary Pool.
 The home of the Lady of the Lake where he received the sword Excalibur!

 Where in Cornwall is Trethevy Quoit and how to do I get there?

 Trevethy Quoit is on the border of Bodmin Moor in the parish of St Cleer in Cornwall.